-Ever since I bought my first stock at the age of eighteen, I always had a job to rely on for my steady income.
-This meant that I felt no pressure to trade and could be patient in waiting for the right market environment and right setups to arise.
+I bought my first stock when I turned eighteen and had a full-time job to rely on for my main income.
+This meant I felt no pressure to trade and could wait for the right market environment and best setups to arise.

-However that changed when I sold my business in early 2005 and decided to trade full-time.
-I suddenly felt a “pressure” to trade, knowing now that this was my only source of income.
+However, that changed when I sold my business in early 2005 and began trading full-time.
+I suddenly felt the pressure to trade, knowing now that it was my main – and only – source of income.

-I abandoned the previous style of trading that had worked for me so well and switched over to a “hyper trading” mode.
-I felt a need to constantly find setups to trade and thus I was continually switching between methodologies in an effort to drive my profits.
+So, I abandoned the trading style that had worked so well and switched over to “hyper trading” mode.
+I felt that I had to constantly be trading, and thus, continually switched between methodologies in an effort to find more and more setups.

-As you can guess this added up to a lot of frustration, a lot stress, and a lot of losing trades.
+As you can guess, this added up to a lot of frustration, a lot of stress, and a lot of losing trades.

-Then one day I came across a blog post on Trader X’s site called “Chasing Success.”
+Then one day I came across a post by a blogger called Trader X, entitled “Chasing Success.”

 I talk to numerous people through email every week who are struggling to be successful at trading.
 And, I find two common traits in most of them:

 1.)
 They trade too much – most of the people struggling make multiple trades daily, some as many as 10+ round trips.